 We create opportunities for people who care about these issues to connect with each other and with other organizations promoting this work.

-Registration: use this form.
-Registration closes May 24 or when the event is full
+Registration: click here.
+Registration closes 2 weeks before the event, or when the event is full.

-This full day training session for front line staff, case workers, screeners/intake staff, therapists, counselors, coaches, teachers or equivalent staff will introduce the Safe & Together Model and provide direct service ideas, tools and strategies for immediate implementation at your organization.
+Participants in this full day training session for front line staff, case workers, screeners/intake staff, therapists, counselors, coaches, teachers, or equivalent staff can expect:

 What does the Macomb Community Domestic Violence Council do?